Zanooose/Zanooose/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on my own adventure and open world game on Roblox.
+- 🌱 I’m currently learning more about programming, Tooling and workflows.

+I really enjoy learning new things (when my brain let's me)

 <!--
 **Zanooose/Zanooose** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.